harness/developer-hub/docs/chaos-engineering/chaos-faults/kubernetes/node/node-taint.md

 ## Prerequisites
 :::info
 - Ensure that Kubernetes Version > 1.16.
-- Ensure that the node specified in the experiment ENV variable <code>TARGET_NODE</code> (the node for which docker service need to be killed) should be cordoned before execution of the chaos experiment (before applying the chaosengine manifest) to ensure that the litmus experiment runner pods are not scheduled on it / subjected to eviction.
+- Ensure that the node specified in the experiment ENV variable <code>TARGET_NODE</code> (the node for which docker service need to be killed) should be cordoned before execution of the chaos experiment to ensure that the experiment resources are not scheduled on it or subjected to eviction.
 This can be achieved with the following steps:
   - Get node names against the applications pods: <code>kubectl get pods -o wide</code>
   - Cordon the node <code>kubectl cordon &lt;nodename&gt;</code>
 :::